Cocker Spaniel Shedding

 I have known some Cocker dogs that lose their hair all year round and others that shed hardly any hair at all.

-It is difficult to be any more specific, but should you want it, you can find further information about Cocker Spaniel shedding here, or you can read on to learn about visitor experiences with their dogs.
+It is difficult to be any more specific, but should you want it, you can find further information about Cocker Spaniel shedding here or read on to learn about visitor experiences with their dogs.

 Grooming Your Dog Reduces Shedding